nanostores/nanostores/README.md

 }
 ```

-For builder you can add properties to store, but try to avoid it:
+For builder, you can add properties to the store, but try to avoid it.

 ```ts
 interface UserExt = {